Gobs140103/UnityFirst/Readme.md

     train_data = json.load(f)

 # Add labels to the NER component
-for _, annotations in train_data:
+for entry in train_data:
-    for ent in annotations.get("entities"):
+    for ent in entry['entities']:
         ner.add_label(ent[4])

 # Initialize the optimizer